Belated Income Tax Return Filing for AY 2024–2025

 80DD

-Deduction toward payments made toward maintenance or medical treatment of a disabled dependent or paid/deposited any amount under relevant approved scheme
+Deduction toward payments made toward maintenance or medical treatment of a disabled dependent or paid/deposited any amount under a relevant approved scheme

 Flat deduction of